 Start and end each day with at least 2 minutes of deep belly breathing, that’s around 10 slow, mindful breaths.
 Starting your day with mindful breathing will help oxygenate your blood so you feel more vital and alive and it will help you prepare for the day ahead.
 Closing your day with slow, mindful breathing will help you process your day, switch off any flight and fight responses that have arisen and help you rest and recuperate so you can have a good night sleep.
 Getting good quality, and sufficient quantity, of sleep will help restore your Kidney/adrenal energy and create plenty of energy for all your new plans.

 From a dietary perspective the pungent flavour supports the lungs so add more shallots, onions, leeks and garlic to your cooking, especially if you are struggling with any respiratory issues.
 The salty flavour supports the kidneys but only add a pinch of good quality Celtic sea salt or Himalayan salt while you are cooking and avoid adding salt at the table.
 Additionally, you can enjoy the salty flavour by adding seasoning such as miso or soy sauce to your cooking rather than salt itself.
-It is also important to eat warming foods that are local, seasonal and organic (if possible) to nourish your kidneys – soups, stews, casseroles and bakes are great once autumn begins, and lots of steamed vegetables, stir fries or warm salads as we head into autumn.
+It is also important to eat warming foods that are local, seasonal and organic (if possible) to nourish your kidneys – soups, stews, casseroles and bakes are great for autumn and winter, and lots of steamed vegetables, stir fries or warm salads as we head back to spring and summer.

 Wishing you all wondrous new beginnings in this year of the Yang Metal Rat.